-T 3.
-Develop strategies for capturing business intelligence data to inform decision making.
-C. K Knowledge Management 1.
-Design a knowledge management system to address stakeholder needs and preferences.
-2. Analyze data from the knowledge management system to advance the organization's mission.
-3. Evaluate the effectiveness of the knowledge management system.
-Doi main 4: Operations 17% to 19% A. F inancial Management 1.
-Oversee financial and business planning to achieve the organization's strategic objectives and mission.
+1. Oversee financial and business planning to achieve the organization's strategic objectives and mission.
 2. Implement systems, metrics, and tools to monitor, manage, and report financial performance and ensure compliance with laws and regulations.
-3. Communicate clear and accurate financial information to leadership and relevant stakeholders to support decision making and ensure transparency.
+3 Communicate clear and accurate financial information to leadership and 0. relevant stakeholders to support decision-making and ensure transparency.
 4. Manage revenue, investment, and reserve policies to protect and enhance the financial security of the organization.
 5. Apply generally accepted accounting principles for independent review or audit of the organization's finances.
 6. Anticipate the impact of internal and external factors to guide financial planning and policies.
-7. Develop financial modeling to inform decision making and evaluate performance.
-B. H luman Resources 1.
-Foster a safe and accessible workplace through compliance with rules and regulations and development of policies and procedures.
+7. Develop financial modeling to inform decision-making and evaluate performance.
+Human Resources Foster a safe and accessible workplace through compliance with rules and regulations and development of policies and procedures.
 2. Delineate job roles and responsibilities with clear position descriptions, policies, and procedures.
 3. Ensure fair and equitable treatment of staff and mitigate exposure to risk through compliance with applicable law and regulations in recruiting, hiring, disciplinary, and termination practices.
 4. Evaluate employees using a documented process to support teamwork, performance, growth, and professional development.
 5. Maintain an up-to-date employee handbook to articulate the organization's policies, values, and expectations and comply with applicable employment laws and regulations.
 6. Ensure diversity, inclusion, and equity are integrated into policies, practices, and culture.
-10 11 18:14 18: egal Oversight and Risk Mitigation 1.
+C. Legal Oversight and Risk Mitigation 1.
 Manage the organization in compliance with relevant laws and regulations.
 2. Obtain appropriate insurance to protect the organization's reputation and assets.
+3. Maintain data privacy and security consistent with current law and best practices.
+4. Protect the organization's intellectual property.
+Protect human, technological, and physical assets with an emergency and business continuity plan.
+D. I Infrastructure and Technology Align facilities, equipment, and technology with organizational objectives and the requirements of a changing workplace environment.
+2. Determine the organization's ongoing technology strategy.
+3. Ensure technology solutions are appropriate, used effectively, and aligned with organizational goals.